Name: Mr. Mepham

 As for me as a teacher, I believe in pushing students to be their very best.
 I run a structured and fair classroom environment that is coupled with creative and interesting assignments that aim to enrich student learning.
 I have a reputation of being a “hard marker”.
 If I’m ever hard on my students, it’s only to make them reach the goal of being their absolute best.
 I like to use humour and stories in my daily teaching.
 Everyone likes a good story and jokes are a great way to put a smile on anyone’s face.
 In between that, the material I teach hopefully sinks in.
 By the time my students have left my room in June, I hope they have become critical thinkers, better citizens and goal-driven individuals.

 In prior years, I have coached various sports teams, as well at King Edward’s Odyssey of the Mind team.
-The program has since changed but in our short run, we advanced to four World Finals between 2006 and 2009, which took us to places like Iowa (twice), Michigan and Maryland.
+The program has since changed but in our short run, we advanced to four World Finals between 2006 and 2009, which took us to Iowa (twice), Michigan and Maryland.
 I assisted with King Edward’s active club (lunchtime intramurals); designed the school’s monthly newsletter; and, years ago, the King Edward website.
-I’m excited to enmesh myself with the activities going in within Essex PS’s halls.
-Lately, I’ve become the on-site graphic designer, creating logos and jersey designs for our sports teams, developing a new line of spirit wear for the school, and designing the school’s newsletter.
+Since arriving at EPS, I’ve become the on-site graphic designer, creating logos and jersey designs for our sports teams and spirit wear, and designing the school’s newsletter.
+I also assist with the boys’ baseball team each spring.

 Proud to be a Canadian, I feel it’s important that all Canadians take pride in their nation.
 I will often cite facts, anecdotes and tidbits about Canada to make my students aware of this great nation of ours.
-Who is my hero?
-Our veterans, of course.
-Twelve years ago, my grade sixes and I spearheaded a fundraising drive to help our surviving WWII veterans get back to Dieppe, France for the unveiling of a new memorial.
+Remembrance Day, and the sacrifices of soldiers hold a special place in my heart.
+In 2005, my grade sixes and I spearheaded a fundraising drive to help our surviving WWII veterans get back to Dieppe, France for the unveiling of a new memorial.
 I agreed wear a Red Wings jersey for one day if our goal of $500 was met.
 Our school raised $581.36, a total that was matched by an anonymous donor in the community.
 This sparked off a fundraising drive throughout the city’s schools and helped send our vets back to Dieppe…and yes, I spent a whole day wearing a Wings jersey.
 Five years ago, I attended the dedication ceremony for the same type of monument here in Windsor at Dieppe Gardens, which brought the whole initiative to full circle for me.

-In the summer of 2009, I finally saw my dream come true by visiting some of the WWI & WWII battlefields in France and Belgium.
-Walking on the beaches of Normandy and Dieppe, the battlefields of Vimy Ridge, the Somme, Beaumont Hamel and Ypres gave me shivers.
-To stand in the same place where ordinary men did extraordinary things is truly breathtaking.
-Standing among thousands of fallen Canadian soldiers in the countless cemeteries that dot the France and Flanders landscape was humbling.
+I’ve been to Europe twice on personal war pilgrimages.
+Having lost one member in the Great War, and having several others serve, it was important for me to go to these battlefields and cemeteries to honour and carry on the memory of these extraordinary Canadian heroes.
+Walking on the beaches of Normandy and Dieppe, the battlefields of Vimy Ridge, the Somme, Beaumont Hamel and Ypres is life altering.
+Standing among thousands of fallen Canadian soldiers in the countless cemeteries that dot the France and Flanders landscape was humbling and gives you a better appreciation of the generations that were affected by these conflicts.
 It only elevated my appreciation for the sacrifice our young Canadians made in those wars.
-One interesting tidbit from my trip occurred in Dieppe, France.
+One interesting tidbit from my trip in 2009 occurred in Dieppe, France.
 I was waiting behind an elderly French woman to pay for parking and she didn’t seem to understand the amount of money she needed to put in.
 She asked me something in French but my knowledge of the language is limited.
 I managed to tell her I was Canadian and her face lit up.
 She took my hand and shook it, clearly appreciative of what the Canadians attempted to do for the people of Dieppe back in 1942.
 I can honestly say it was proudest “Canadian moment” of my life.
 I plan to return to these areas and onward into the Netherlands this summer with my older brother.
+More recently, I had my students from last year research a Canadian soldier who fell at Vimy Ridge.
+They took time to scour their military service records and try to put a face behind the name.
+They then created small tributes that I delivered to the cemetery where they lay when I arrived at Vimy in July.
+Another proud moment, connecting the generations.

 So there you have it.
 Please don’t hesitate to contact me at any point throughout the year regarding your child’s education.
 That’s what I’m here for.